proycon/clam/docs/source/gettingstarted.rst

 -  ``myfirstproject/myfirstproject.py`` - Service Configuration File

 -  ``myfirstproject/myfirstproject.$HOSTNAME.yml`` - Host-specific
-   external configution file which is automatically included from the service configuration file if ran on the specified host.
+   external configuration file which is automatically included from the service configuration file if ran on the specified host.
 This will be addressed in :ref:`externalconf`.